JohnnySusp/LegalFedLLM/README.md

 }
 ```

 The authoritative runtime format is UTF-8 JSONL with one sample per line.
+Pretty
-A separate pretty JSON copy may be generated for human inspection, but JSONL
+JSON files are generated only for human inspection.

-remains authoritative.
+The semantic dataset hash covers the schema, dataset ID/version and ordered
+`sample_id`, `chapter`, `section`, `question` and `gold_answer` fields.
+Source page
+metadata is provenance and is excluded from the semantic hash.

+The generic split groups samples by `(chapter, section)` and preserves source
+order.
+A one-sample section belongs entirely to D^P. Otherwise D^P receives the
+first `floor(0.8 * n)` samples and D^V receives the remainder.
+GLD-dependent
+follow-up pairs are grouped by the source-specific importer before this generic
+split, so a base question and its dependent follow-up cannot be separated.

 The shared prompt renderer produces: